huggingface/blog/bloom-megatron-deepspeed-technology.md

 ## Data Parallelism

-Most users with just 2 GPUs are likely to be familiar with `DistributedDataParallel` (DDP)  [PyTorch documentation](https://pytorch.org/docs/master/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel)
+Most users with just a few GPUs are likely to be familiar with `DistributedDataParallel` (DDP)  [PyTorch documentation](https://pytorch.org/docs/master/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel).
+In this method the model is fully replicated to each GPU and then after each iteration all the models synchronize their states with each other.
+This approach allows training speed up but throwing more resources at the problem, but it only works if the model can fit onto a single GPU.

 ## ZeRO Data Parallelism